-Although some of us may have emotional wounds inflicted upon us by others, we owe it to ourselves to make sure we work on healing ourselves.
+Although some of us may have emotional wounds inflicted upon us by others and as a result, a lack of self-worth is what we end up having to deal with, we owe it to ourselves to make sure we work on our self-worth and healing ourselves.

-Of course, there are circumstances where self-pity can be a self-soothing coping mechanism that assists us in accepting and changing our circumstances, but for some if we’re predisposed to existing negative behaviour patterns, self-pity can become a habit, a bad one at that.
+There are circumstances where self-pity can be a self-soothing coping mechanism that assists us in accepting and changing our circumstances.
+Self-pity can hamper our progress.

 It can also be self-destructive if we reach rock bottom, but introspection will always help with that.